codacy/chart/docs/configuration/integrations/email.md

+---
+description: Instructions on how to set up Codacy Self-hosted to send emails using your SMTP server.
+---

 # Emails

-Follow the instructions below to set up Codacy to send emails using your SMTP server:
+Follow the instructions below to set up Codacy Self-hosted to send emails using your SMTP server:

 1. Edit the file `values-production.yaml` that you [used to install Codacy](../../index.md#helm-upgrade).